 (1) Did Goku die?

-Let us first tackle the question of whether or not Goku died.
-Ignoring any evidence just yet, if you subscribe to the fact that Goku died, it could have been at one of two points:
+Let us first tackle the question of whether Goku died.
+Ignoring any evidence just yet, if you subscribe to the idea that Goku died, it could have been at one of two points:

 In order to make any progress, we need to examine these two instances of possible death.

 There is a possibility that Goku died in the process of blocking Yi Xing Long‘s attack.
 Goku simply lies down there unmoving, and as far as everyone else is concerned, he is dead.
 Vegeta even takes it upon himself to continue the fight, seemingly asking for Goku’s spiritual help in the process.
-Of course, he gets impaled and shocked with Yi Xing Long‘s Dragon Thunder, who in turn throws him over to the crater where Vegeta sees Goku down below, smirks with a snarky remark, and passes out.
+Of course, he gets impaled and shocked with Yi Xing Long‘s Dragon Thunder, getting thrown over to the same crater, where he sees Goku down below, smirks with a snarky remark, and passes out.

-While there is not much solid evidence to further discuss the “death before Genki-Dama” theory, there is an enormous amount to discuss regarding a death during/after the final attack.
-Goku’s conversations and interactions in the process of forming the attack seem pretty normal, but everything that takes place afterwards is extremely suspect.
+While there is not much solid evidence to further discuss the “death before Genki-Dama” theory, there is an enormous amount to discuss regarding a death during or immediately after the final attack.
+Goku’s conversations and interactions in the process of forming the attack seem pretty normal, but everything that takes place afterward is extremely suspect.

 Goku does not, at any point, showcase a halo.
 Unfortunately, this is another item that does not prove anything any which way.
-It could be that dead bodies that remain on Earth simply do not get a halo (they only showcase this in the afterlife), it could be a desire by the animators and writers to keep things vague… it could be any number of things.
+It could be that dead bodies that remain on Earth simply do not get a halo (only showcasing this once they arrive in the afterlife); it could be a desire by the animators and writers to keep things vague… it could be any number of things.

-Notice, however, Shenlong’s self-summoning at the end of episode sixty-three.
+Notice, however, Shenlong’s self-summoning at the end of Episode 63.
 In addition to this, his eyes glow.
 This action typically indicates a wish has been granted.
 What wish was granted, though?
 Was Goku brought back to life, or was he simply healed back to full-strength?
 We have seen both of these wishes granted before, and both to Goku himself.
-This eye-glowing was reiterated at the beginning of episode sixty-four; it could simply have been a stylistic decision, or it could actually mean something.
-The same thing goes for Goku’s body glowing; it could be that he was brought back to life, healed to full strength, or it was just done for the Hell of it.
-Again, we do not know the inner-workings of the writers’ minds, so for us viewers it is nothing more than vague evidence.
-Perhaps it is nothing more than laziness; it would not be the first time that Toei forgets simple facts and creates inconsistencies in the Dragon Ball GT storyline.
-On the other hand, maybe the writers create an intentional sense of mystery just for the sake of mystery by combining all of these elements.
-Evangelion does this perfectly, tossing in symbolism that would otherwise appear relevant if you did not know that they did it just for the sake of doing it.
+This eye-glowing was reiterated at the beginning of Episode 64; it could simply have been a stylistic decision, or it could actually mean something.
+The same thing goes for Goku’s body glowing; it could be that he was brought back to life or healed to full strength, or perhaps it was just done for the hell of it.
+Again, we do not know the inner workings of the writers’ minds aside from a few comments in guidebooks over the years (see below), so for us viewers, it is nothing more than vague evidence.
+Perhaps it is nothing more than laziness; it would not be the first time that Toei staff members forget simple facts and create inconsistencies in the Dragon Ball GT storyline.
+On the other hand, maybe the writers created an intentional sense of mystery just for the sake of mystery by combining all of these elements.
+Neon Genesis Evangelion does this perfectly, tossing in symbolism that would otherwise appear relevant if one did not know that they did it just for the sake of doing it.
 That is not to compare the writing in Evangelion to Dragon Ball, but it is certainly a possibility.

 What does Shenlong have to gain by summoning himself?
 Has he come just to reprimand everyone?
 If you pay attention to his interactions with Goku, you will notice some type of unstated understanding between them.
 After Goku makes the wish for everyone killed in the last round of fighting to be brought back to life (which could still happen even if Shenlong granted a wish to bring Goku back to life, since Shenlong can grant multiple wishes), Goku seems to know that it is time to leave.